While state COVID cases stay high, Bulloch stays below 10 new daily cases

-While the state of Georgia continues to see spikes above 1,500 new COVID-19 cases reported each day, Bulloch County has seen daily cases fall mostly below 10 since Oct.
-1.
+While the state of Georgia continues to see spikes above 1,500 new COVID-19 cases reported each day, Bulloch County has seen daily cases fall mostly below 10 in the past month.

-On Tuesday, Public Safety/Emergency Management Agency Director Ted Wynn said Bulloch reported four new cases and has now recorded 3,089 COVID cases, which have resulted in 33 deaths and 143 local residents being hospitalized since the pandemic began in March.
+For Tuesday and Wednesday, Public Safety/Emergency Management Agency Director Ted Wynn said Bulloch reported four new cases each day.
+Since Sept.
+27, Bulloch has had 10 or more new cases six times, with a high of 17 on Oct.
+23. The county has now recorded 3,093 COVID total cases, which have resulted in 33 deaths and 144 local residents being hospitalized since the pandemic began in March.

-Georgia reported 1,623 news cases on Tuesday, bringing the state’s total number of confirmed cases up to 353,372.
-Georgia reported 18 deaths Tuesday, raising the death toll to 7,844.
+Georgia reported 1,623 news cases on Tuesday and 1,734 on Wednesday, bringing the state’s total number of confirmed cases up to 355,025.
+Georgia reported 18 deaths Tuesday and 34 on Wednesday, raising the death toll to 7,876.

 Bulloch Schools

-Bulloch County Schools recorded two new cases on Tuesday.
+Bulloch County Schools recorded two new cases on Tuesday and none on Wednesday.
 The schools system now has had a total of 117 COVID cases since Aug.
 17.

 Local colleges